-The origin of ESAF in 1992 has been in response to a strong conviction on the need for a radical change in the social fabric, as articulated in its vision for creating a just and fair society.
-We have journeyed with the underprivileged and the marginalised for more than a quarter century to bring them into the mainstream.
-With that heritage, at ESAF SMALL FINANCE BANK, we are committed to the triple bottom line approach for pursuing our vision- to be India's leading SOCIAL BANK, carving out an exemplary reputation as a bank that synergises economic, social and environmental responsibility.
+The origin of ESAF in 1992 has been in response to the convictions on social responsibility, as articulated in its vision for creating a just and fair society.
+By now for quarter of a century, we have journeyed with the underprivileged and the marginalised to bring them forward to the main stream.
+With that heritage, at ESAF SMALL FINANCE BANK, we are committed to the triple bottom line approach pursuing our vision- to be India's leading SOCIAL bank, carving out an exemplary reputation as a bank that synergises economic, social and environmental responsibility

 In the GOI norms, the concept of Corporate Social Responsibility (CSR) is governed by clause 135 of the Companies Act, 2013, which was enacted in August 2013.
-The CSR provisions within the Act are applicable to companies with an (a) Annual turnover of INR 1,000 crore and more, or (b) A net worth of INR 500 crore and more, or (c) A net profit of INR 5 crore and more, during the immediately preceding financial year.
+The CSR provisions within the Act is applicable to companies with an (a) Annual turnover of INR 1,000 crore and more, or (b) A net worth of INR 500 crore and more, or (c) A net profit of INR 5 crore and more, during the immediately preceding financial year

-The Companies (Corporate Social Responsibility Policy) Rules, 2014, require companies to set up a CSR Committee consisting of at least 3 board members, including at least one independent director.
-The Act encourages companies to spend at least 2% of their average net profit registered in the previous three years on CSR activities.
+The companies (Corporate social Responsibility Policy) Rules, 2014 require companies to setup a CSR Committee consisting of at least 3 board members, including at least one independent director.
+The Act encourages companies to spend at least 2% of their average net profit in the previous three years on CSR activities.
+The Act lists out a set of activities eligible under CSR.
 The indicative activities which can be undertaken by a company under CSR have been specified under Schedule VII of the Act.